 The Centre welcomes applications for all areas of PhD research.
 However, for the period 2014-17 we are particularly interested in projects in the area of culture and development – the arts, creative industries and heritage in either international development, or other forms of development.
-The Centre is launching a new MA programme in Arts, Enterprise and Development in October 2014.
+The Centre launched a new MA programme in Arts, Enterprise and Development in October 2014.
 If your application is successful and your research field is relevant to this MA programme, there are opportunities for you to develop your teaching and administrative skills in this area.

 Our approach to ‘culture and development’ focuses on the stimulation of indigenous cultural production as well as the arts and new creative enterprises (design, media, communications, fashion, music, etc.), as part of sustainable economic and social development.
 This reflects recent recent policy developments by UNCTAD, UNESCO and the EU and can encompass the following topics: